 In June 2023, the Company granted stock options to purchase a total of 50,000 shares of common stock to its five independent board of directors pursuant to the Plan.
-The options were issued at an exercise price of \$2.75, the grant date fair value, with the options vesting on the one-year anniversary of the grant date.
-The Company recorded general and administrative expenses of \$26,800 and \$0 for the three months ended March 31, 2024 and 2023, respectively, related to compensation expense for these options.
+The options were issued at an exercise price of \$2.75, which was the grant date fair value of the common stock, with the options vesting on the one-year anniversary of the grant date.
+The Company recorded general and administrative expenses of \$0 and \$26,800 for the three months ended March 31, 2025 and 2024, respectively, related to compensation expense for these options.

 In February 2024, the Company granted stock options to purchase a total of 835,000 shares of common stock to its four employees and a number of consultants pursuant to the Plan.
-The options were issued at an exercise price of \$3.15, the grant date fair value, with the options vesting monthly over 36 months.
-The Company recorded general and administrative expenses of \$61,238 for the three months ended March 31, 2024 related to compensation expense for these options.
+The options were issued at an exercise price of \$3.15, which was the grant date fair value of the common stock, with the options vesting monthly over 36 months.
+The Company recorded general and administrative expenses of \$183,713 and \$61,238 for the three months ended March 31, 2025 and 2024, respectively, related to compensation expense for these options.